yatesco/seafile-docs/config/sending_email.md

 interval = 30m
 ```

-## Customize Email messages
+## Customize email messages

-The simplest way to customize the Email message is setting the `SITE_NAME` variable in seahub_settings.py.
-If it is not enough for your case, you can customize the Email templates.
+The simplest way to customize the email message is setting the `SITE_NAME` variable in seahub_settings.py.
+If it is not enough for your case, you can customize the email templates.

 **Note:** Subject line may vary between different releases, this is based on Release 5.0.0.
 Restart Seahub so that your changes take effect.

-### The Email base template
+### The email base template

 [seahub/seahub/templates/email_base.html](https://github.com/haiwen/seahub/blob/master/seahub/templates/email_base.html)